 [Case study] Posture Direct: sitewide impact from removing the word “download”

-This is a super common way to invite readers to grab a resource — but unfortunately, the word “download” on the internet has a high likelihood to refer to an illegal download and is often on advertisers’ lists to avoid.
+This is a super common way to invite readers to grab a resource — but unfortunately, the word “download” is often on advertisers’ lists to avoid because it often refers to illegal downloads.
 Because this keyword was in the site’s nav bar, it was appearing on every page of his site, and impacting RPM across the board!

 Resolution and impact:

 Simply removing the word “download” from the navigation bar had a huge impact on Mark’s RPM — six weeks later, all the flags were gone and his site’s average RPM jumped by 71%!

 [Case study] Sustainable Cooks: keep looking for a solution when it’s not so obvious…

 Sarah of Sustainable Cooks had a virgin mojito recipe as her #1 post but there was no obvious reason why it was getting such a low RPM.